+Dumping Manston migrants in London ‘massive error’, Home Office official admits

-Dumping Manston migrants at London station ‘massive error’, Home Office admits
+Dumping Manston migrants at London station ‘massive error’, Home Office official admits

-‘Let’s get this sorted,’ government official tells charity – but councils say migrants also dumped at Kent train stations
+‘Let’s get this sorted,’ official tells charity – but councils say migrants also dumped at Kent train stations

 The Home Office told a charity it made a “massive error” by dumping asylum seekers from the Manston processing centre dumped at London’s Victoria station without accommodation.